TaoStarlit/English/book/essentialWords.md

 4. anticipate (in ti ci pate): to expect, be ready for something happen
 5. renuber
 6. look on the ball, also scan the whole court
-7. at the leisure time, good athletes(Oo：XX athlects) do it unconsciously
+7. at the leisure time, good athletes(Oo adj.oOo athletic) do it unconsciously
-7. they do this so fall, it indiscernible (XX insenseable) to us, when we're watching the game. (impossible to see or notice)
+7. they do this so fast, it's indiscernible (XXinsenseable) to us, when we're watching the game. (impossible to see or notice)
-8. coordinate (verb, bring the different elements into a harmonious or effecient relationship) when you see a play move in to shoot the basket, he's there because he was able to coordinate all the information he took in about the action of the game, so he could make this move.
+8. coordinate (verb, bring the different elements into a harmonious or effecient relationship) when you see a play move in to shoot the basket, he's there because he was able to coordinate all the information he took in about the action of the game, so he could make this move.    --MS: he could coordinate play with other children in his childhood.

 ## reading
 1. more than that: